Give Page Feedback

 Return To Section Instructions

 Each Streamable Grid is made up of Rows, Columns, and Layers of Cells.
-The number of Rows, Columns, and Layers used is up to you, with two restrictions.
+The number of Rows, Columns, and Layers used is up to you, with one restrictions.
+If using Two Dimensional Axes, only one Layer can be used.

 Each Column can have a unique width, although it is unusual to have columns of different widths on the same Streamable Grid.
 The same goes for Rows and Layers.